falco-gg/unreal-coding-conventions/README.md

 16.2. __DO__ call the virtual function before broadcasting the event, if both are defined (see `UPrimitiveComponent::BeginComponentOverlap` for example).

 Example:
+    // Multicast Delegate signature and optional typedef for the delegate - must include comment for parameters in delegate signature
+    DECLARE_MULTICAST_DELEGATE_TwoParams(FAuthOnLoginCompleteSignature, bool /*bWasSuccessful*/, const FString& /*ErrorMessage*/);
+    typedef FAuthOnLoginCompleteSignature::FDelegate FAuthOnLoginCompleteDelegate;

+    // Delegate and event variables should be prepended with On FAuthLoginCompleteDelegate OnLoginComplete;

+    // Handlers for delegates should be prepended with Handle void FAuthLoginCompleteDelegate HandleLoginComplete(bool bWasSuccessful, const FString& ErrorMessage);

+Example:

     DECLARE_DYNAMIC_MULTICAST_DELEGATE_ThreeParams(FHoatActorGraphConnectivityChangedSignature, AActor*, Source, AActor*, Target, float, Distance);

     /** Event when the connectivity of an observed source vertex has changed. */ virtual void NotifyOnConnectivityChanged(AActor* Source, AActor* Target, float Distance);